HeinzKessler/Relative-Path-Builder/RelativePathBuilder/README.md

 When integrating into Microsoft Visual Studio as an External Tool, you can use "$(ProjectDir)" as a command line parameter.

+How to build:
+Written in C#, build with Visual Studio 2017

+How to install:
+Just copy RelativePathBuilder.exe and the RelativePathBuilder.exe.config somewhere, no installation required.
+.Net Runtime 4.5 or newer required

 2018-06-30 Heinz Kessler